Babesiosis (Piroplasmosis) in Dogs

 The most effective method to prevent infection is through tick control, as well as avoiding exposure to inter-dog aggression and canine racetracks.

-Is Babesiosis Common in Dogs?
+Is Babesiosis (Piroplasmosis) in Dogs common?

 Babesiosis is common in dogs.